yatanaka-1007/heat-practice/README.md

 Let's change the instance name by modifying env.yaml, and create a heat stack.

+Once you finished this practice, please delete the created heat stack.

 ## Practice No.7

 Let's make it possible to specify the port name in `env.yaml`.
+You can modify other template files as well as `env.yaml`.
+Note: Please do not use `parameter_defaults`.

+Once you finished this practice, please delete the created heat stack.

 ## Practice No.8

 Let's make it possible to specify a fixed IP address assigned to the port in `env.yaml`.

+Once you finished this practice, please delete the created heat stack.

 ## Practice No.9

 Let's create two ports and assign them to an instance by modifying `instance.yaml` and `port.yaml`, and then create a heat stack.

+Once you finished this practice, please delete the created heat stack.

 ## Practice No.10

 Let's create a new template file `network.yaml` to create a network, then integrate the create file to existing temlate files.
 Other files might need to be modified

+Once you finished this practice, please delete the created heat stack.

 ## Practice No.11